Brett797/DrumRoller-AutomaticDiceTower/README.md

 The keypad used is a simple 3x4 button keypad.
 A continous servo is used to spin the drum when dispensing .
+The drum is held in a plastic cup with a hole at the bottom.
+An additonal piece is placed above the hole to keep multiple dice from falling through the hole.

 A demo and promotional video for this project is availible at https://www.youtube.com/@BrettDwyerTAMU